gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-05/index.md

 - This release fixes a bug where the `fargate_without_lb` resource incorrectly set a `health_check_grace_period_seconds`.
-From [the terraform documentation](https://www.terraform.io/docs/providers/aws/r/ecs_service.html), "Health check grace period is only valid for services configured to use load balancers".
+From [the terraform documentation](https://www.terraform.io/docs/providers/aws/r/ecs_service.html), &quot;Health check grace period is only valid for services configured to use load balancers&quot;.

 </div>